gvwilson/thirdbit/src/fiction/makers-return/index.md

 Papa Roo studied her for a moment before setting it down and pushing his chair back.
-"I'll go get Mama."
+"I'll get your mother."

-Sindy repeated the entire conversation as well as she could to her parents, then again half an hour later to Mayor Lupus in town.
+Sindy repeated the conversation as well as she could to her parents, then again to Mayor Lupus in her office half an hour later.
 The old wolf studied the cylinder, then handed it back to Sindy and scratched her ear doubtfully.
 "If anyone else told me this I'd ask 'em if they'd bumped their head, but after everythin' you've been through…"

 She leaned back in her chair.
-"You think this has anythin' to do with that shootin' star?" she asked Papa Roo.
+"You think this has anythin' to do with your time in Heck?" she asked Papa Roo.
-"And those dreams you've been havin'?"

 Sindy's father shifted uncomfortably.
 "I wish I knew.